These rules flag ElastiCache clusters that are idle or running on-demand when reserved node pricing would save you money.

 - Cluster status is

-available - Cluster has been running for more than 180 days
+available - Cluster has been running for 180 or more days

 - The cluster's normalized capacity exceeds the remaining reserved node coverage for its